 Search intent is an important factor when setting up your logical website structure or writing targeted content.
 Imagine, you want to buy flowers for your mom on mother's day, however you end up on an informational blog about the ten most popular gifts for mother's day containing flowers.
 Your intent was transactional, however you ended up on an informational page..
 Try to understand how the market is searching and therefore how content should fit.
 This may sound like stating the obvious, however how do you learn the intent a keyword may have or even a cluster of keywords?

 KeyWI is an ai driven keyword clustering tool, that can analyse and group thousands of keywords in minutes.
-The tool works in four simple steps, which will be explained next.
+This keyword grouping software works in four simple steps, which will be explained next.

 Als user of the tool there is actually only one thing you need to do, input the keywords in the tool.
 As an expert on the topic of your website or project, you know best which keywords to use.
 Input the keywords in KeyWI in a CSV file with search volumes when you're ready to start.